7. Stock-Based Compensation

 |6 Months Ended|

-At September 30, 2016, there were unrecognized compensation costs of $981,000 related to stock options which are expected to be recognized over a weighted-average amortization period of 1.21 years.
+At September 30, 2012, there were unrecognized compensation costs of $1,681,000 related to stock options which is expected to be recognized over a weighted-average amortization period of 2.09 years.

-The aggregate intrinsic value of stock options is calculated as the difference between the exercise price of the underlying stock options and the fair value of the Company’s common stock, or $4.34 per share at September 30, 2016.
+The aggregate intrinsic value is calculated as the difference between the exercise price of the stock options and the underlying fair value of the Companys common stock ($0.94) for stock options that were in-the-money as of September 30, 2012.

 The Company did not capitalize any cost associated with stock-based compensation.

-The Company issues new shares of common stock upon exercise of stock based awards.
+The Company issues new shares of common stock upon exercise of stock options.

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.